 - Tables: Makes a dump of multiple tables.

-- Where: Dumps the table rows that fulfils a condition in the clause WHERE.
+- Where: Dumps the table rows that fulfill a condition in the clause WHERE.

 Let us see three main significant cases of database dump in MySQL as follows:

-1. The naivest case available in the entire MySQL database dumping.
+1. The most naive case available in the entire MySQL database dumping.

 Mysqldump – u user_name – p password databasename > the_entire_database_dump.sql

-2. Occasionally, there might be a requirement to dump a particular database table only so, a user can work it with the succeeding way.
+2. Occasionally, there might be a requirement to dump a particular database table only so a user can work it the succeeding way.

 Mysqldump – u user_name – p password databasename tablename> particular_table_dump.sql

-3. If a user need to dump only table rows which matches certain conditions, then you need to add the option WHERE keyword to the mysqldump query command.
+3. If a user must dump only table rows that match certain conditions, then you need to add the option WHERE keyword to the mysqldump query command.

-Suppose, we have an illustration as follows to show dump the specific rows where join_date is tomorrow.
+Suppose we have an illustration to show a dump of the specific rows where join_date is tomorrow.

 Mysqldump – u user_name – p password databasename tablename – WHERE = “join_date”=’2020-09-20’

-Mysqldump does not generally consume ample CPU assets on modern hardware because by default mysqldump applies only one thread.
-Therefore, this process is decent for a deeply overburdened server.
+Mysqldump does not generally consume ample CPU assets on modern hardware because, by default, mysqldump applies only one thread.
+Therefore, this process is suitable for a deeply overburdened server.